Common name: Nangur skink; Nangur spiny skink

 Scientific name: Nangura spinosa

 Conservation status: This species is listed as Endangered in Queensland (Nature Conservation Act 1992) and is Critically Endangered nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a medium priority under the department's Back on Track species prioritisation framework.

 Description: The Nangur skink has a robust build and grows to approximately 19 cm in length (9.5 cm snout-vent).
 Adults can weigh in excess of 30 grams with newly-born skinks weighing 1.5 grams.
 It has spiny scales along its back, tail and flanks.
 The limbs are well developed and the tail tapers to a point.
 It is dark brown in colour with irregular cross-bands on the body and its underside is cream (Covacevich et al. 1993).
 The scales along its mouth are edged with black.
 The mid body scales are in 28 rows and strongly keeled, forming longitudinal ridges.